varfish-org/varfish-server/docs_manual/variants_clinvar.rst

 For each entry, the rank and total number of entries is displayed as ``#$rank / $total items`` (e.g., "#1/42").
 Next, a description of the change as ``$chrom-$position-$ref_bases-$alt_bases`` is displayed (e.g., "chr1-12,061,532-C-T").

-All of this is followed by the following variant properties (see :ref:`variatns_filtration` for their description):
+All of this is followed by the following variant properties (see :ref:`variants_filtration` for their description):

 - Sequence Ontology variant effect with highest pathogenicity
 - HGNC-approved gene name